Shiitake

 Key Actions: Tonifies Qi, Nourishes Blood, Dries Damp, Tonifies Wei Qi

-Medicinal Uses: Colds, flu, gout, nutritional deficiencies, measles, poor circulation, hemorrhoids, headaches, constipation, high blood pressure, cancer, heart disease, herpes, viral infections, improves skin, acne scars, longevity, anaemia, arthritis, osteoporosis, lowers cholesterol, chronic fatigue, weight loss, builds strength.
+Medicinal Uses: Colds and flu, gout, nutritional deficiencies, measles, poor circulation, hemorrhoids, headaches, constipation, high blood pressure, prostate or breast cancer, heart disease, herpes, chronic fatigue, weight loss, viral infections, fungal infections, bacterial infections, improves skin, acne scars, longevity, anemia, arthritis, osteoporosis, lowers cholesterol, builds strength, boosts immune system function.

-Shiitake mushrooms are native to the hardwood forests throughout East Asia, but especially those found in central China.
-Over 80% of all shiitake cultivation is from Japan, U.S., Canadam Singapore, and China.
+Shiitake mushrooms are native to the hardwood forests throughout East Asia, especially those found in central China.
+Over 80% of all shiitake cultivation is from Japan, the U.S., Canada Singapore, and China.

 Parts Most Frequently Used: Fruiting Body